Diophantine approximation and the geometry of limit sets in Gromov hyperbolic metric spaces: Introduction

 Our last example of a perfect group is a little more exotic: \begin{example}[Lattice on a uniform tree] Let $X$ be a uniform tree which contains no vertex of degree $\leq 2$.
 Then if $G\leq\Isom(X)$ is a lattice, then $G$ is perfect. \end{example} \begin{proof} The estimate \eqref{orbitalcountingfunctionasymp} is \cite[Theorem 2.1(2)]{HP_Khinchin_trees}.
 To demonstrate \eqref{Deltamuxiasymp}, let $H$ be a discrete cocompact subgroup of $\Isom(X)$.
-By Example \ref{examplequasiconvexcocompact}, the Patterson-Sullivan measure of $H$ satisfies \eqref{Deltamuxiasymp}, so it remains to show that the Patterson-Sullivan measure of $H$ is also $\delta$-conformal with respect to $G$.
-But by \cite[Theorem 6.3]{HersonskyHubbard}, the Patterson-Sullivan measure of $H$ is a constant multiple of the $\delta$-dimensional Hausdorff measure on $\del X$, and it is well known (e.g. \cite[p.
+By Example \ref{examplequasiconvexcocompact}, the Patterson--Sullivan measure of $H$ satisfies \eqref{Deltamuxiasymp}, so it remains to show that the Patterson--Sullivan measure of $H$ is also $\delta$-conformal with respect to $G$.
+But by \cite[Theorem 6.3]{HersonskyHubbard}, the Patterson--Sullivan measure of $H$ is a constant multiple of the $\delta$-dimensional Hausdorff measure on $\del X$, and it is well known (e.g. \cite[p.
 174]{Sullivan_density_at_infinity}) that this is $\delta$-conformal for any group. \end{proof}

 Note that for each $n\geq 3$, the unique tree such that each vertex has degree $n$ is a uniform tree.